babelsociety/website/content/blog/in-depth-labor/index.md

 #### What about parasitic people?
 Those who let others do the hard work

 Well, in capitalistic societies they get all the honors.
-It's the top 1% the most parasitic people of them all.
+The top 1% is the most parasitic of them all.

 In Babel we approach it differently.

 The worst people are those who think they are *entitled* to everything society has to offer.
-We already said that [everything is a gift](#gifts), hence people will frowns on such behaviors, and they could be socially ostracized if they don't get a hold of their character.
+We already said that [everything is a gift](@/blog/in-depth-economy/index.md#gifts), hence people will frown on such behaviors, and they could be socially ostracized if they don't get a hold of their character.

 Nonetheless, under the influence of capitalism, some people are unjustly considered as parasitic.
 It is often the case with artists and other humanistic fields, such as history and philosophy.